 Sound Diffusers

-These materials scatter sound waves rather than absorb them, helping to create a more natural and balanced sound in a space.
+These materials scatter sound waves rather than absorb them, helping to create a more natural and balanced sound.

 Sound Absorbers

-Sound absorbing materials, typically porous and lightweight, convert sound energy into heat and are used to reduce echo and reverberation within a room, improving sound clarity.
+These materials are porous, lightweight, and are used to reduce reflections within a room, improving sound clarity.

 Sound Blockers

-Sound blocking materials, which are dense and/or massive, prevent sound from traveling between spaces and are measured by their Sound Transmission Class (STC) rating.
+Sound blocking materials, which are dense and/or massive, prevent sound from traveling between spaces.

 Isolation booths are designed to offer maximum isolation from outside noise and other instruments playing in the same room.
-Drum and vocal isolation booths are suitable for small studios and are widely available at reasonable prices are a good option for one-room studios.
+Drum and vocal isolation booths are widely available at reasonable prices are a good option for one-room studios.
 Many home studio owners now use microphone stand mounted mobile vocal booths for reducing unwanted room reflections.
-You can also purchase or build movable partitions called gobos, which allow you to modify the room's acoustics on the fly
+You can also purchase or build movable partitions called gobos, which allow you to modify the room's acoustics on the fly.

 SOUND TRANSMISSION CLASS (STC)